DoD-Platform-One/bigbang/docs/developer/package-integration/upstream.md

 # Upstream Integration

 Before beginning the process of integrating a package into Big Bang, you will need to create a workspace and create or sync the package's Helm chart.
-This document shows you how to setup the workspace and sync the upstream Helm chart.
+This document shows you how to set up the workspace and sync the upstream Helm chart.

 ## Prerequisites